Bucks grow new antlers every year.

 “Smallest North American white-tailed deer species.”

-Key deer, like their name implies, are deer that are native to the Florida Keys.
+Key deer, as their name implies, are deer that are native to the Florida Keys.
 They are the smallest subspecies of white-tailed deer in North America.
 They look almost identical to their relatives but are more like a miniature version.
 This is why some people call them “toy deer.”
 Key deer are closer in size to a dog than some other larger deer species.
 When alarmed, Key deer lift their tails, showing off the white that lies beneath.

 5 Incredible Key Deer Facts!